trampgeek/moodle-qtype_coderunner/Readme.md

 Other fields are:

+ * `QUESTION.name` The name of the question.
+ * `QUESTION.generalfeedback The contents of the general feedback field in the question authoring form.
+ * `QUESTION.generalfeedbackformat.
+The format of the general feedback.
+0 = moodle,
+   1 = HTML, 2 = Plain, 3 = Wiki, 4 = Markdown.
  * `QUESTION.questiontext` The question text itself
  * `QUESTION.answerpreload` The string that is preloaded into the answer box.
+ * `QUESTION.stepinfo`.
+An object with info regarding the current step.
+Attributes are *numchecks*, *numprechecks* and *fraction* being respectively the number of times the user has clicked *Check* prior to this submission, the number of times the user has clicked *Precheck* prior to this submission, and the best fraction (0 - 1) the student has achieved so far on this question (not including this submission).
  * `QUESTION.language` The language being used to run the question in the sandbox, e.g. "Python3".
  * `QUESTION.precheck` The setting of the precheck dropdown: 0 = no precheck